tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Fluid design more generally

+-   See [TailwindCSS: Fluid typography with CSS Clamp](https://davidhellmann.com/blog/development/tailwindcss-fluid-typography-with-css-clamp#home) if You want to skip Utopia and do more of the heavy lifting yourself

+-   In [Linearly Scale font-size with CSS clamp() Based on the Viewport](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/) Pedro Rodriguez goes deep into `clamp` and interpolation and brings you along for the ride.

+### Limitations

+-   In [Responsive Type and Zoom](https://adrianroselli.com/2019/12/responsive-type-and-zoom.html) Adrian Roselli warns against using `clamp` because of issues with zooming.

--   [Fluid Type](https://elisehe.in/2021/03/13/fluid-type) by Elise Hein talks about why do we care about fluid type in the first place?
+-   In [Fluid Type](https://elisehe.in/2021/03/13/fluid-type) Elise Hein talks about some fundamental questions in a very approachable way.
+Why do we care about fluid type in the first place?
 And is clamp really so great?

--   [Tailwind CSS Responsive Design Without Breakpoints](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/) by Christian Penrod shows a way to implement a utopian design system with Tailwind CSS.
-Christian, You were here first, I'm just adding details.

--   an article on the historical context of the problem (xxx)

--   an article on the math behind the clamp solution (xxx)

--   maybe more about different approaches to fluid type (xxx)

--   for ideas, see stuff under 'review and deepen' in notion (xxx)

 ---